iotexproject/iotex-bootstrap/README.md

 ```
 We will update the snapshot once a day.
 If you plan to run your node as a gateway, please use the snapshot with index data:
 https://t.iotex.me/mainnet-data-with-idx-latest.

+(Optional) If you want to sync the chain from 0 height, please change the `gravityChainAPIs` in config.yaml to use your infura key with archieve mode supported or change the API endpoint to an Ethereum node with archieve data which you can access.

 5. Run the following command to start a node: